MAST30034-Applied-Data-Science/generic-real-estate-consulting-project-group-26/README.md

 # Repository Directory
 - `notebooks`: "Walkthrough Notebook.ipynb" includes the introduction of each folder and solution ideas for each problem.
-  1.contains "Data Scraping", "Feature Engineering", "Preprocessing", "Visualisation".
+  - contains "Data Scraping", "Feature Engineering", "Preprocessing", "Visualisation".
-  2.Solution algorithm for Question 1, 2 and 3.
+  - Solution algorithm for Question 1, 2 and 3.
-  3.SA2_data_merge.ipynb" creates the mapping data for drawing choloropleth in "Visualisation", please run it before "visualisation"
+  - SA2_data_merge.ipynb" creates the mapping data for drawing choloropleth in "Visualisation", please run it before "visualisation"
-- `data`: contains all the preprocessed data
+- `data`: contains raw and curated data
 - `instructions`: contains all instruction given by the instructor
 - `meeting_minutes`: contains weekly logs for the meetings
 - `plots`: contains all plots